Vladislav-Tsekov/WebScraperV1/README.md

-Trying to create a WebScraper using C# and HtmlAgilityPack to scrape various websites for info and data.
-This Scraper will be modified to fit the needs of the "TwoWheelTrader" application.
+I'm working on developing a web scraper using C# and the HtmlAgilityPack library.
+The purpose of this web scraper is to extract information and data from various websites.
+I'll be customizing and adapting this scraper to meet the specific requirements of the "TwoWheelTrader" application.